amolvkale321-source/apnacollege-demo/README.md

 # apnacollege-demo
 This is my first git repository.
 <br>
-Auther - Shradha Khapra (with amol)
+Auther - Shradha Khapra with amol Kale